BenLangmead/bowtie2/MANUAL.markdown

 tools can be extremely slow when the reference genome is long, but are often adequate when the reference is short.

 Bowtie 2 does not support alignment of colorspace reads.
-This might be supported in future versions.

 [MUMmer]: http://mummer.sourceforge.net/
 [NUCmer]: http://mummer.sourceforge.net/manual/#nucmer